RegenLied/Project4/readme.md

 | 10     | Test your solution thoroughly using test cases and included data files |
 | 10     | Your code generates a report with the three required sections.|

-# Getting Stuck
-There are times when you might get stuck on some part of an assignment.
-It happens to the best of us.
-If you need assistance on a specific part of your code, then be sure to try to `push` the most recent version of your files to Github.
-It makes it much easier for your instructor and TA to provide specific feedback on individual lines of code in the files that you submit.

-> Acknowledgments: This assignment builds on a nifty assignment by Keith Schwarz (htiek@cs.stanford.edu) at Stanford University.